Why Automate with the NetBox API?

 devices = nb.dcim.devices.filter(rack_id=rack.id)

-occupied_u = sum(d.u_height for d in devices if d.u_height)
+occupiedu = sum(d.uheight for d in devices if d.u_height)

-utilisation_pct = (occupied_u / rack.u_height * 100) if rack.u_height else 0
+utilisationpct = (occupiedu / rack.uheight * 100) if rack.uheight else 0

-print(f"{rack.site} / {rack.name}: {occupied_u}U / {rack.u_height}U ({utilisation_pct:.0f}%)")
+print(f"{rack.site} / {rack.name}: {occupiedu}U / {rack.uheight}U ({utilisation_pct:.0f}%)")

 Change Detection